iarks/wails-template-angular/README.md

 "frontend:dev:serverUrl": "http://localhost:4200",
 ```

+## Usage

+To use the template, clone the template to you local development environment.

+Angular application in the `frontend` directory is a vanilla angular template.

 ## Live Development

 To run in live development mode, run `wails dev` in the project directory.
 This will run a Vite development server that will provide very fast hot reload of your frontend changes.
 If you want to develop in a browser and have access to your Go methods, there is also a dev server that runs on http://localhost:34115.
 Connect to this in your browser, and you can call your Go code from devtools.